panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 ## 1. What is a method

-In JavaScript here's how you can define a regular function:
+Here's how you can define a regular function in JavaScript:

 ```javascript
 function greet(who) {